Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 1: Concept of Aligning LLM with Full Expert-Crafted Dialogue Scripts

 \subsubsection{Rule-based vs. LLM-powered chatbots}

-After checking the statistical reliability, we conducted the analysis to compare different chatbots for behavioral intervention.
-As depicted in Table~\ref{tab:study_1_gee_rule_vs_others} and Figure~\ref{fig:gee_analysis}, our study reveals distinct differences in user perceptions across the four chatbot types.
-To answer RQ1, the LLM-powered chatbot aligned with expert-crafted dialogue scripts employing the prompting approach (LLM-SAG (Prompt)) significantly outperforms the rule-based chatbots in linguistic quality (p=0.02), empathy (p=0.01), engagement (p=0.03), perceived MI (p=0.01), and motivation for physical activity (p=0.01).
-The pure LLM only surpasses the rule-based chatbot in empathy (p=0.04), indicating its inefficacy for therapeutic conversations and purpose.
-Additionally, the LLM-SAG (Prompt) chatbot scores significantly higher than the pure LLM in dialogue relevance, perceived MI, and motivation change.
-No significant differences are found between the rule-based and LLM-powered chatbots in usability and therapeutic alliance.
-These results highlight the superior performance of the chatbot employing LLM-SAG (Prompt) in key psychotherapeutic metrics, indicating its enhanced capability for not only engaging but also therapeutic conversations.
+To address RQ1.1, we compared the performance of rule-based and LLM-powered chatbots, including pure LLM, LLM-SAG (FT) and LLM-SAG (Prompt).
+As depicted in Table~\ref{tab:study_1_gee_rule_vs_others} and Fig~\ref{fig:gee_analysis}, LLM-SAG (Prompt) significantly outperformed the rule-based chatbot in linguistic quality (p=0.02), empathy (p=0.01), engagement (p=0.03), perceived MI adherence (p=0.01), and motivation change (p=0.01).
+Pure LLM and LLM-SAG (FT) chatbots only showed significantly higher empathy ratings than the rule-based chatbot (p=0.04), but performed similarly or even worse in dialogue relevance and MI adherence.
+LLM-SAG (Prompt) chatbot scored significantly higher than pure LLM in dialogue relevance and perceived MI, shown in Fig~\ref{fig:gee_analysis}.
+Moreover, all chatbots performed similarly in usability and therapeutic alliance.
+These findings affirmed the value of aligning LLMs with expert-crafted scripts to preserve therapeutic quality and conversational engagement.